 Effective, efficient and inclusive water governance, as defined in Work Package 2, seeks to enhance water security and ensure access to safe drinking water and sanitation for all, while responding to environmental, economic and social objectives.
 This ambition requires the building of robust and representative stakeholder groups in order to successfully identify gaps and priorities, needs and responses within water management, with the ultimate goal of delivering better water decisions for better lives.
 To properly understand the stakeholders required to build a robust and representative voice analysis needs to be done of their influence and interest.
-The InnWater partnership undertook a water sector stakeholder assessment (see Figure 1) in order to identify the key groups and their roles and responsibilities.
-This assessment identified where stakeholders had influence over water management decisions, where there was interest in water management decisions and how, when plotted on a chart, pulled our key groups that needed either close management, consulting, engaging or monitoring and influencing.
+The InnWater partnership performed a generic assessment (see figure 1) in order to identify the key groups and their roles and responsibilities.
+This identified the where stakeholders had influence over water management decisions, where there was interest in water management decisions and how when plotted on a chart pulled our key groups that needed either close management, consulting, engaging or monitoring and influencing.